fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `twilio`: The Twilio API key SID
 - `signer_public_key` (String) Field usage depends on `service` value:
 	- Service `azure_blob_storage`: The contents of the signer's public key file.
 Must be populated if `use_pgp_encryption_options` is set to `true` and PGP encrypted files are signed.
+	- Service `ftp`: The contents of the signer's public key file.
+Must be populated if `use_pgp_encryption_options` is set to `true` and PGP encrypted files are signed.
 	- Service `s3`: The contents of the signer's public key file.
 Must be populated if `use_pgp_encryption_options` is set to `true` and PGP encrypted files are signed.
 	- Service `sftp`: The contents of the signer's public key file.
 Must be populated if `use_pgp_encryption_options` is set to `true` and PGP encrypted files are signed.
 	- Service `wasabi_cloud_storage`: The contents of the signer's public key file.
 Must be populated if `use_pgp_encryption_options` is set to `true` and PGP encrypted files are signed.